robzr/ecobee/README.md

   - Give user Ecobee::Token#pin and instructions to register your Application via the [Ecobee My Apps Portal](https://www.ecobee.com/consumerportal/index.html#/my-apps).
   - You can call Ecobee::Token#wait to block until the user confirms the PIN code.

-3. Instantiate Ecobee::Client with the token object.
+3. Instantiate Ecobee::Thermostat with the token object.

+4. Use the simplified methods for common interactions, access the Thermostat object directly as a Hash to read values, or use the update method to post changes.

-4. Call Ecobee::Client#get or Ecobee::Client#post to interact with [Ecobee's API](https://www.ecobee.com/home/developer/api/introduction/index.shtml).
+5. Ecobee::Client#get or Ecobee::Client#post can be used for advanced interaction with [Ecobee's API](https://www.ecobee.com/home/developer/api/introduction/index.shtml).

 ## Development